-"Earth River Expeditions is the premier river runner in the world.
+""Earth River Expeditions is the premier river runner in the world.
 Their staff includes the finest guides to be found.
-They have guided descents down some of the toughest whitewater on Earth."– ESPN Television
+They have guided descents down some of the toughest whitewater on Earth."

 Not only have Earth River guides safely taken care of our guests for the past 25 years but their contribution to our exploratory and conservation work has been immeasurable.
 It takes a special kind of person to deal with the unforseen challenges associated with first descents, exploratories and conservation trips.
-It is imperitive that the seasoned clients we take on exploratories and the neophyte, non paying media and policy makers that come on conservation expeditions, feel secure during the challenging situations that are bound to arise on these kinds of trips.
+It is imperitive that the seasoned guests we take on exploratories, non paying media and policy makers that come on conservation expeditions and neophyte beginners on rivers like the Futaleufu and Magpie all feel secure.
 Our guides are hand picked, motovated and extremely accomplished beyond river guiding.
 As marvelous as the destinations we visit are, they will tell you that the highlight of their work is sharing those amazing places with our guests.
-Make sure to read the “Personal Reflections” at the bottom of each guide bio.
-They are a window into who Earth River guides are beyond their world class guiding skills.
+The “Personal Reflections” beneath each guide's Bio, is a link to an extraordinary personal story.

 In the late nineteen eighties, Eric gave up playwriting to start Earth River.
 The company was founded on a number of core principles; exploring and finding the most amazing trips, running the finest, safest trips possible and fighting to preserve important river resources.
 Over the past 23 years, Eric has organized and led dozens of conservation awareness trips taking policy makers and media down threatened rivers.
 His efforts focussed on stopping the James Bay Hydro-electric Project in Quebec and dams on Chile’s Bio Bio and Futaleufu rivers and Quebec’s Magpie.
 Eric's other conservation efforts helped bring awareness to the preservation of watersheds like British Columbia’s, Yosemite like, Headwall Canyon and New Foundland’s Main River, which were both threatened by clear cut logging.
 Using his land trust experience, he and his partner, Robert Currie, founded, the Earth River Land Trust on the Futaleufu which to date has protected over 20 kilometers of the river’s most dramatic shoreline.